Q&A Regarding FY 2019 Earmark Repurposing

 - Answer 9: Yes.
 The repurposing should be based on the latest project description, including applicable earmarks for which the original description was subsequently revised by Congress.

-- Answer 10: No. Once repurposed under the FY 2016, FY 2017 or FY 2018 provisions or this provision, the project description no longer meets the requirement of the provision that the project be described in applicable legislation or a report identified by Congress and, as such, cannot be further repurposed.
+- Answer 10: No. Once repurposed under the FY 2016, FY 2017, FY 2018, or FY 2019 provisions or this provision, the project description no longer meets the requirement of the provision that the project be described in applicable legislation or a report identified by Congress and, as such, cannot be further repurposed.

 - Question 11: Can discretionary awards made by the Secretary without Congressional identification be repurposed?